-Alcoholic hepatitis will show through symptoms like stomach pain, weight loss and reduced appetite, weakness, nausea and vomiting.
+Alcoholic hepatitis can show through symptoms like stomach pain, weight loss, and reduced appetite, weakness, nausea, and vomiting.
 Your eyes and skin can also turn yellow, indicating jaundice.
 According to Medical News Today, there is currently no cure, so treatment will look to reduce the symptoms and prevent the disease’s progression.

 Protect and Prevent